 - Create a video reviewing the service and how it helps users or integrate the affiliates into your YouTube video ideas

 - Create a demonstration video specifically for your audience

 - Interview other users of the affiliate

-- Copy your affiliate link in the description to the video, preferably within the first few lines
+- Copy your affiliate link in the description of the video, preferably within the first few lines

-Sponsored videos are another way to monetize your YouTube channel without having to rely on embedded ads.
+Sponsored videos are another way to monetize your YouTube channel without relying on embedded ads.
 Again, this works the same way as sponsored posts on your blog.

-The final way to make money on YouTube, and this should be your goal in blogging as well, is to create your own courses and products.
-Any time you remove the advertiser and connect directly with your viewers for your own products, you are going to make more money.
+The final way to make money on YouTube, which should also be your goal in blogging, is to create your own courses and products.
+Any time you remove the advertiser and connect directly with your viewers for your products, you will make more money.

-This means quick products like self-publishing and printables as well as the higher-value products like video courses.
-If you can convert just one viewer in every 1,000 views to your $250 video course, you’ll have made $0.25 per view…more than 59-times what you would make with YouTube ads.
+These can be quick products like self-publishing and printables and higher-value products like video courses.
+For example, if you can convert just one viewer in every 1,000 views to your $250 video course, you'll have made $0.25 per view…more than 59-times what you would make with YouTube ads.

 Ultimately, a lot of how much you make on YouTube comes down to your channel growth.
-Growing subscribers and growing your income are inextricably linked so you need to look for ways to grow on YouTube if you want to make more money.
+Growing subscribers and increasing your income are inextricably linked, so you need to look for ways to expand on YouTube to make more money.